mcneel/rhino.inside-revit/docs/pages/_en/1.0/guides/rir-grasshopper.md

 ## Unit Systems

-In Revit, when choosing a unit system only the interface numbers change.
-Revit is always working in feet behind the scenes.
-When the Rhino and Revit unit systems are not the same, Rhino will propmpt to change the units to match the Revit display units.
+In Revit, when choosing a unit system only the interface numbers change, Revit is always working in feet behind the scenes.
+When the Rhino and Revit unit systems are not the same, Rhino will prompt to change the units to match the Revit display units.

 ![]({{ "/static/images/guides/unit-convertion.jpg" | prepend: site.baseurl }}){: class="small-image"}

 Not matter how this dialog is answered the geometry will be converted to be the correct size in both products.
-The unit scaling of the Rhino model is a question of user convensianece having both products display the same values.

 Be aware that scaling a model in Rhino will also effect the tolerances below.
-A model that needs to be scaled up a great amount, for example mm to meters can adversly effect the tolerance.
+A model that needs to be scaled up a great amount, for example mm to meters can adversely effect the tolerance.

 ## Tolerances

-Geometry types.
 Revit can handle Curves, BREP (NURBS) and Mesh geometry from Rhino.
-The key is to understand which gemetry type is best in which situation.
 An important aspect of geometry is the [Geometric Tolerance](https://wiki.mcneel.com/rhino/faqtolerances) that any shape was built to.

-When converting gemoetry, tolerance issues can effect Revit in multiple ways.
-Ideally Rhino Breps can be converted into Revit directly, but if tolerances are not correct, Revit may reject the geometry.
+When converting geometry, tolerance issues can effect Revit in multiple ways.

+* Ideally Rhino Breps can be converted into Revit directly, but if tolerances are not correct, Revit may reject the geometry.
 * Geometry that cannot be converted to Revit directly will be directed to a secondary transfer method using SAT files.
-This can be quite slow for many objects.
-A warning will show up on components that need to use this method.
+SAT transfer is much slower.
+A warning will show up on components that need to use the SAT method.
 ![]({{ "/static/images/guides/directshape-use-sat.jpg" | prepend: site.baseurl }}){: class="small-image"}
 * Directshape elements that pass neither the normal or the SAT transfer may be imported as Mesh models with dense black edges.
-* Family Types can only recieve NURBS gemetry, so tolerance issues must be solved.
-An error message will show if some gemoetry is not converted to the Family Type.
+* Family Types can only accept NURBS geometry, so tolerance issues must be solved.
+An error message will show if some geometry is not converted to the Family Type.
 * Models that are a long distance from the origin may not be able to hold tight tolerances and therefore will may get rejected by Revit.

 Ideally a Rhino model and a Revit model can be modeled to the same tolerance.
-But this is not always possible in practice due to models created in other software or imported.
-The general process of *fixing* models that do not transfer will is as follows:

-1. Search And repair bad objects in Rhino using the [*Selbadobject* repair process](https://wiki.mcneel.com/rhino/badobjects).
-1. Set tolerance in file and reset tolerance on objects as covered below.

 For curves, Revit will not accept curve segments less then about 1mm in length.
 This include surface trim edges.